Thanks for checking out my Taylormade Stealth vs Cobra LTDx driver comparison.

 Cobra LTDx Driver

-LTD drivers were first introduced in 2016 by Cobra.
-They went away quickly, but have come back in the form of the LTDx (Longest Total Distance) for 2022.
-Cobra calls them "The Ultimate Distance Machine" and says they deliver "longest total distance".
-The LTDx is Cobra's effort to deliver the "Holy Grail" to golfers: The longest AND most forgiving driver.
+Cobra calls them “The Ultimate Distance Machine” and says they deliver “longest total distance”.
+The LTDx is Cobra’s effort to deliver the “Holy Grail” to golfers: The longest AND most forgiving driver.

 Taylormade Stealth Driver

-Taylormade Stealth drivers introduce the carbonwood era to golf, or at least to Taylormade.
-They say they've reached the limits of titanium faces in their woods and they'be been working with carbon in the background for 20 years.
-Now they feature carbonwood face technology in all their woods for 2022 (and beyond).
+They say they’ve reached the limits of titanium faces in their woods and they’be been working with carbon in the background for 20 years.

-Taylormade says their "60x Carbon Twist Face" is faster and more forgiving.
+Taylormade says their “60x Carbon Twist Face” is faster and more forgiving.
 They took a heap-big chance doing this and it appears to have paid off.
-They believe so much in their carbon wood technology, they're sunsetting titanium face tech for their woods.
+They believe so much in their carbon wood technology, they’re sunsetting titanium face tech for their drivers.

 Testing the Stealth & LTDx Drivers